The Chainsmokers: 2015–2017: Bouquet, Collage, and Memories...Do Not Open

 On January 13, 2017, the duo released "Paris", which was certified gold in Canada and the US.
 On the same day, they announced that they were working on their debut studio album, scheduled for release in April.
 The Memories Do Not Open Tour was also announced on the same day, featuring 40 North American cities beginning in April alongside support from Kiiara and Emily Warren.
 They announced on Instagram that they would be taking a fan, Tony Ann who is a Berklee College of Music student, with them on the tour because they were impressed with his piano cover of their song "Paris".
 The official video for "Paris" was directed by Mister Whitmore and starring American fashion model Martha Hunt.
 The official lyric video was directed by Rory Kramer.

 On January 3, 2017, they announced an exclusive three-year residency deal with Wynn Nightlife.
 Per the agreement, they will only perform in Wynn-owned nightclubs XS Las Vegas and Encore Beach Club until the year 2019.
 Pall described the deal to be the "best of what Las Vegas has to offer", saying they were "thrilled" with the agreement.

 On February 14, 2017, the duo announced during an on-screen Grammy red carpet interview that their debut album would be titled Memories...Do Not Open and would be released on April 7, 2017, via Disruptor/Sony.
 Their collaborative single with Coldplay, "Something Just Like This", was released in February 2017.
 The single was released simultaneously with the Chainsmokers' performance with Coldplay at the 2017 Brit Awards.
 "Something Just Like This" broke the record for most views of a lyric video in one day with 9 million plays.
 They released "The One" as a promotional single from their debut studio album on March 27, 2017.

 Memories...Do Not Open was released on April 7, 2017 and debuted at number one on the Billboard 200 with 221,000 album-equivalent units, of which 166,000 were pure album sales.
-The album was certified platinum in August 2017.
-In the same month, they were listed as third on Forbes' World's Highest Paid DJs list for 2017 with earnings of $38 million, from 12 months prior to June 2017.
+The album was certified double platinum in May 2022.
+In the same month, they were listed as third on Forbes World's Highest Paid DJs list for 2017 with earnings of $38 million, from 12 months prior to June 2017.
 They also performed an unannounced set at Emo Nite LA's 3-year-anniversary mini festival.